MorphineBear/AutoHotkey-Scripts/README.md

 Changes volume up or down 2 "presses" in Windows.
 This will change the volume by 4 units.

 #### AHK - Output Device.ahk
-Changes the output device to either the 1st-listed sound device or 2nd-listed sound device in the Sound > Playback menu on Windows.
+Changes output device to either the 1st-listed sound device or 2nd-listed sound device in the Sound > Playback menu on Windows.
+Created for swapping between speakers and headphones.

 #### AHK - Insert Date.ahk
 Types the current date in "YYYY-MM-DD" format.

 #### AHK - Repeat YT Skip.ahk
-When watching a Youtube video, this script will press RIGHT arrow and skip the next 5 seconds of video.
-The script activates every 2 seconds, for 60 seconds.
-Created for watching long videos.
+Presses RIGHT arrow every 2 seconds, for 60 seconds.
+Created for watching long Youtube videos.

 ---